clearlinux/swupd-client/docs/swupd.1.rst

     Installs new software bundles.
 Any bundle name listed after `bundle-list --all` will be downloaded and installed.

+    -  `--skip-diskspace-check`

+        Skip checking for available disk space before installing a bundle.
+        By default, swupd attempts to determine if there is enough free disk space to add the passed in bundle before attempting to install.
+        The current implementation will check free space in '/usr/' by default, or it will check the passed in --path option with '/usr/' appended.

 ``bundle-remove {bundles}``

     Removes software bundles.
 Any bundle name listed after `bundle-remove`